UPDATE – August 9, 2020:

 Their entire prison community is in a heightened state of awareness, of course, but so far, their day-to-day routine hasn’t changed much – except for the cancellation of all visits.

 - Mural photos via ABC10 San Diego.
-Thanks!
+This link will take you to their video story about the new mural.

 More Like This?